Musketeer-H2020/MMLL-demo/README.md

 **IMPORTANT NOTE**: These datasets have been modified with respect to their original versions and are only intended to be used in these demos.
 Use them for other purposes under your own responsability.

+This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 824988. https://musketeer.eu/